jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 ## Illustration

-This illustration represents Earth's geological time periods and the lifeforms that lived within them, most of which we understand very well.
+This illustration represents Earth's geological time periods and the lifeforms that lived within them, most of which we understand quite well.

 Techvolution applies Darwinian principles to civilization's ages, so we can understand the evolution of technology as a continuation of biological life.